RileyWClarke/RAFTS-DB/README.md

-A template schema for astronomical databases.

-Usage instructions are included in the companion `astrodb-utils` package: [Getting started with a new database](https://astrodb-utils.readthedocs.io/en/latest/pages/make_new_db/getting_started_new_database.html)
+A Database of Stellar Flares detected in the Rubin LSST -- Built using the astroDB template.

 Entity relationship diagram of the template schema